mpwilbur/Calculator/README.md

 ## Code Structure
 main.py is the main Python file.
-It includes all calculator functionality. main.py imports the user interface from the calculator_interface.py file. main.py imports the top-down parser from the calculate.py file.
+It includes all calculator functionality. main.py imports the user interface from the calculator_interface.py file and imports the top-down parser from the calculate.py file.